NV Innovation Gateway

 - COST Innovators Grant (CIG)

 The European Cooperation in Science and Technology (COST) is a funding organisation for the creation of research networks, called COST Actions.
-These networks offer an open space for collaboration among scientists across Europe (and beyond) and thereby give impetus to research advancements and innovation.
+These networks provide an open space for collaboration among scientists across Europe (and beyond), thereby fostering research advancements and innovation.

-The COST Innovators Grant (CIG) aims to enhance the pace and success of research breakthroughs and as such, offers ending Actions the possibility to create additional impact during the year after the end of the Action.
+The COST Innovators Grant (CIG) aims to accelerate and enhance research breakthroughs.
+As such, it provides ending Actions with the opportunity to create additional impact in the year following the Action’s conclusion.
 CIGs have a duration of 12 months and benefit from the same networking activities available to COST Actions.